Good Morning Quilters and Quilt-Lovers!

 Who do YOU know that needs a new table runner?

 Later this week…see what I’m making with this gorgeous motif…

 North Pole Quilters

 YOU MIGHT ALSO LIKE:

-PS…All tutorials, information and images are the property of Lori Kennedy at The Inbox Jaunt and are intended for personal use only.
-Feel free to re-blog, Pin and Share with attribution to The Inbox Jaunt.
+PS…All tutorials, images and information are the property of Lori Kennedy at The Inbox Jaunt and are intended for personal use only.
+Feel free to re-blog, pin and share with attribution to The Inbox Jaunt.
 For all other purposes, please contact me at firstname.lastname@example.org Thanks!